Robust, Observable, and Evolvable Agentic Systems Engineering: A Principled Framework Validated via the Fairy GUI Agent: Case Study: Fairy Mobile GUI Agent

-\textbf{User Interactor ($\mathcal{A}_{I}$)} interprets the sub-goal from the $ \mathcal{A}_{RP}$ to generate user prompts, receive replies, and determine whether the responses meet interaction needs.
-It summarizes the dialogue once all requirements are fulfilled.
+\textbf{The User Interactor ($\mathcal{A}_{I}$)} interprets the sub-goal from the $\mathcal{A}_{RP}$ to generate user prompts, receive replies, and determine whether the responses meet interaction needs.
+It summarizes the dialogue once all requirements are fulfilled. $\mathcal{A}_{I}$ is activated when the interaction type $D_{It}$ /0 or when a user reply $D_{R}$ is received.
+Given the task instruction $I_T$, current plan $P$, interaction request $D_{R}$, screen perception $S$, and previous context $C$, $\mathcal{A}_{I}$ generates the interaction plan $D$.
+If $k$ rounds of interaction have occurred, $\mathcal{A}_{I}$ additionally reads the user prompts $D_{Up}$ and responses $D_{Ur}$ from the interaction history $\{ \mathcal{M}_{I}^{\tau} \}_{\tau = 0}^{k}$.